 The recipe I am giving you makes a large batch of dough because I like to bake a lot of cookies.
 Also I like to roll and cut my cookies fairly thick…to hold a lot of frosting.
 Incorporating the last cup of flour may make you nervous.
 It will be dry and look crumbly.
-Turn out the dough and work with wet hands until the dough is smooth and ready to roll.
+Turn out the dough and work with wet hands and/or more flour until the dough is smooth and ready to roll.

 Best Sugar Cookie Recipe

 Yield: 3 dozen cookies